EddyVerbruggen/nativescript-directions/README.md

   to: { // either pass in a single object or an Array (see the TypeScript example below)
     address: "Hof der Kolommen 34, Amersfoort, Netherlands" }
+  // for iOS-specific options, see the TypeScript example below.
 }).then(
   function() {
     console.log("Maps app launched.");